Food And Nutrition

 Identify the basic principles of cooking in a microwave.

-- Appropriate and safe cooking containers include microwave safe plastic, glass and paper, but not metal.
-Shallow, round containers cook more evenly than square containers.
+- Shallow, round containers cook more evenly than square containers.

-- Covering foods holds in the moisture and helps foods to cook more evenly and prevent splattering.
-Cover with plastic wrap, paper towel, wax paper or lid.
+- Covering foods holds in the moisture, helps foods cook more evenly, and prevent splattering.

 - Teaspoon = t. or tsp.